buviar/buviar.github.io/Projects/index.md

 %}

 {% capture text %}
-An immersive realisticforest environment where the player moves and explores around.
+An immersive realistic forest environment where the player moves and explores around.
 The surroundings contain interesting points and animals.
 Users can manipulate trash objects and recycle the items into plastic, metal, glass, and paper containers.
 They receive voice-based positive and negative feedback according to these actions.
 The environment also includes an optional tutorial for first-time users to learn basic mechanics.
 {%
   include link.html
   flip=true